um-acs/acs_docs/README.rst

 - a project, by filling out `this form <https://redcap.miami.edu/surveys/?s=F8MK9NMW9N>`__.
 - an IDSC account, by filling out `this form <https://redcap.miami.edu/surveys/?s=LWNTAWTTJ4>`__.

+Often, a project already exists and only an account needs to be setup for a prospective user.
+In that case, the prospective user needs only to apply for an IDSC account.

 Connecting to cluster computer resources
 ----------------------------------------